Prosono/SMARTi_BaseComponent/README.md

   themes: !include_dir_merge_named themes
 </pre>

-Restart your Home Asssitant installation and then you simply go into your pesonal Home Assistant settings and change your theme to one of the SMARTi themes.
+Restart your Home Assistant installation and then you simply go into your personal Home Assistant settings and change your theme to one of the SMARTi themes.
 There are several versions included.
 Select the dark mode option.

 ## How the dashboard works
 SMARTi uses device locations (Areas) and the device domain (Light, switch, humidifier etc) to correctly populate your dashboard.

 ## My devices are not showing
 The SMARTi dashboard is dependent on correct placement of your devices (areas) and type of equipment.
-If you do not find that your devices are listed in the proper locations, please verify that the devices exists under the "Unassigned Entities" section under the Misc tab and that they are given the correct domain in Home Assistant.
+If you do not find that your devices are listed in the proper locations, please verify that the devices exist under the "Unassigned Entities" section under the Misc tab and that they are given the correct domain in Home Assistant.

 Also, an entity cannot contain an "'" in its name, Like "Linda's Light", it must be named "Lindas Light" instead.